 The Assistant Director of the Undergraduate Programs is the designated Faculty Advisor.
-You are expected to consult with the Assistant Director for assistance in planning your program of study.
+You may contact the Assistant Director for assistance with issues related to your program of study.
 The coordinators of the RN-BSN and Trimester pathway can also be consulted regarding program specific requirements and schedules.
 The College of Health and Human Services Advising Center should also be consulted on a regular basis to assist you in meeting non-nursing and graduation requirements.